Associate Professor of Philosophy and Chair

-Prof. Debes is presently working on a new book manuscript, tentatively titled, Retaining Respect & The Promise of the West.
-The book explores the ideas of understanding, empathy, respect, and human dignity, and the connections between these subjects and questions of social difference, power, and justice.
+Prof. Debes is presently working on a new book manuscript, tentatively titled, Rethinking Respect.
+The book explores the ideas of understanding, empathy, respect, and human dignity, and the connections between these subjects and questions of social difference, oppression, power, and justice.

 Co-Editor (with Karsten Stueber), Ethical Sentimentalism: New Perspectives (New York: Cambridge University Press, forthcoming November 2017).

 "Hume on Personal Merit: Virtue, Talent, and the Import of Appendix 4."
 In Reading Hume on the Principles of Morals.
 Ed. by Jacqueline Taylor.
 (Oxford University Press, 2020).

 "Understanding Persons and the Problem of Power."
 In Making Sense of the World: New Essays in the Philosophy of Understanding, Ed.
 Stephen Grimm (New York: Oxford University Press, forthcoming, October 2017).

 "The Authority of Empathy."
 In Ethical Sentimentalism, Ed.
 Remy Debes and Karsten Stueber (Cambridge University Press, November 2017).

 "Empathy and mirror neurons."
 In, Routledge Handbook of Philosophy of Empathy, Ed.
 Heidi Maibom.
 (Routledge, 2017) 54-63

 "Adam Smith and the Sympathetic Imagination."
 In Adam Smith: His Life, Thought, and Legacy Ed.
 Ryan Hanley.
 (New York: Princeton University Press, 2016) 192-207.